larseggert/moderation/draft-ecahc-moderation.md

 with various IETF groups, inculding their mailing lists, chat channels and in-person, remote, or interim meetings SHOULD remain a task of the relevant group's management, such as WG chairs.
-However, it is expected that moderators are available for consultation and assistance should issues arise, and they may confer with the group management over potential patterns of behavior.
+However, moderators are available for consultation and assistance should issues arise, and they MAY proactively confer with the group management over potential patterns of behavior.
 When moderators observe or are alerted to problematic behavior on such channels, they SHOULD consult with the group's management to jointly determine an